 Ataturk Airport is an international airport in Istanbul.
 It is located on the European side of the city, within 20 km from the historical center of Sultanahmet and 29 km from Taksim Square.

 To get from Ataturk Airport to Sultanahmet or adjacent neighborhoods of Aksaray, Laleli, and Gulhane, where the main attractions and a lot of hotels and guesthouses are located, you can take a taxi or metro.
 A taxi ride should cost around $25-$30.

 A metro stop Havalimani (red line) is conveniently located near the airport, so it makes the entire process of getting into the city easier.

 Finding the metro station is very easy too.
 In the airport follow the signs to “Metro/Subway”.
 At some point, you’ll reach the escalator, go down and the entrance to the metro will be on your right.
 You can either use an Istanbul card or buy a token.

 From Havalimani in 6 stops get off at Zeytinburnu metro station and make a transfer to T1 high-speed tram.
 By it, you can go to Aksaray, Laleli, Sultanahmet, and Gulhane stops.
 I do recommend making a transfer at Zeytinburnu station, not at Aksaray station.
 Aksaray has a very long crossing, so it may be difficult to walk with suitcases.
-Plus, there is a higher chance for T1 tram to be empty at Zeytinburnu, so you’ll get a chance to sit down, put aside your bags and even see a bit of the city outside the window.
+Plus, there is a higher chance for the T1 tram to be empty at Zeytinburnu, so you’ll get a chance to sit down, put aside your bags and even see a bit of the city outside the window.

 Ataturk airport transfer to Taksim Square

 Getting from Ataturk airport to Taksim Square is very similar to a transfer from Sabiha Gokcen airport.

-- You can either hop on Havabus bus that runs every 30 minutes from 3:30 am to 1 am.
+- You can either hop on the Havabus bus that runs every 30 minutes from 3:30 am to 1 am.
 The ticket cost is 12 lira and the journey takes about 40 minutes, excluding traffic jams.